 In articles we help our clients develop, that usually requires a better way to solve a pressing problem, supported by research or field experience.
 For the article’s point of view to be new (and therefore valuable), it must be based on experience, knowledge, and thinking that only the author has.

-For example, our client Karen Brown explained in a recent HBR article why the “inclusion” part of diversity and inclusion is key to employee retention, but often overlooked.
+For example, our client Karen Brown explained in an HBR article why the “inclusion” part of diversity and inclusion is key to employee retention, but often overlooked.
 Based on her experience working at companies like Baker McKenzie, Baxter, and Rockwell Collins, she describes how business leaders can help minorities feel welcomed rather than merely employed.
 Her point of view, and the real-life examples she uses to support it, are from her personal experience – neither were already in the public domain.
 No AI machine could have found her examples and it’s, therefore, hard to see how one could produce her point of view.

 AI already is changing some aspects of the thought leadership business.
 We often use Grammarly, which relies on AI, for proofreading pieces before submitting them for publication.
 We already employ our proofreaders less than we did a few months ago.